zkat/miette/README.md

 # .unwrap()
 ```

-See the docs for [MietteHandlerOptions] for more details on what you can customize!
+See the docs for [MietteHandlerOpts] for more details on what you can customize!

 ## Acknowledgements